Bitcoin Loans: How to borrow against your BTC

 • Interest-Only Loans: With an interest-only loan, you don’t pay down the principal each month.
 Instead, you’ll pay interest only, with a lump sum due at the end of the loan term.
 You may be able to roll the balance over into a new loan.

-• Interest And Principal: An interest and principal loan is similar to an auto or home loan, wherein your monthly payments cover interest but also pay down the loan balance.
+• Interest And Principal: An interest and principal loan is similar to an auto or home equity loan (mortgage), wherein your monthly payments cover interest but also pay down the loan balance.
+With fixed monthly payments, you can plan your pay back schedule more effectively.

 A given loan type may not be the best fit for the way you want to deploy capital.
 Some lenders may offer more than one type of loan.
 With several well-established lenders to choose from, you have options.